keyy123/Fancy_Buttons/questions.md

 How should you add CSS rules in stylesheet when they address another state of the element like hover (LVHA)?
 Why?

 8:55 - 9:30

+Why are we using postion: relative on a button?
+12:35

+What is the difference between em and rem units?
+13:00 - 13:11

+What does the following CSS property mean in plain english:

+box-shadow: -6px 6px 0 hsl(16, 100%, 30%);

+What is outline CSS prop?

+How do we connect the button to its box-shadow to make a 3d button?